pixelthing/craigmorey-2021/posts/2021-09-gtm-tracking-internal.md

 This is checking for a long-term cookie first (only the internal users will be cookied, limiting the consent required), and if no cookie is found, it checks if the host was any non-production url (stage, localhost, etc), before returning what type of visitor this is - although there's currently only two types - "public" and "internal".

-A GTM tag/trigger combination then fires if the variable is "internal" but no cookie is found - a sure sign that we've just caught a new internal user.
-This tag of course sets a long term cookie to complete the cycle.
-I'm normally an advocate of local/sessionStorage, but in this case a cookie is the best tool, as localStorage is scoped to a single sub domain (eg www.google.com), whereas an appropriately set first-party JS cookie can cover the whole domain (eg google.com), so that it can be set on one subdomain (eg stage.google.com) and then read it back on a different subdomain (eg www.google.com).
+A GTM tag/trigger combination then fires if the variable is "internal" but no cookie is found - a sure sign that we've just caught a new internal user at the start of their session.
+This tag sets a long term cookie to complete the cycle, and it means we don't need to re-evaluate them from now on.
+I'm normally an advocate of using local/sessionStorage, but in this case a cookie is the best tool, as localStorage is scoped to a single sub domain (eg www.google.com), whereas an appropriately set first-party JS cookie can cover the whole domain (eg google.com), so that it can be set on one subdomain (eg stage.google.com) and then read it back on a different subdomain (eg www.google.com).

 ```html
 {% raw %}<!-- trigger for this tag set for when the {{visitor type - cookie}} is undefined & {{visitor type - var}} is NOT "public" -->